bctnry/flowmark/docs/manual.md

 ## Introduction

-Weave is a macro language influenced by TRAC T64.
+Flowmark is a macro language influenced by TRAC T64.

 ### A taste of Flowmark